 Pad use has been referred to as early as the 10th century.
 What seems to have been consistent was the use of strips or folded old cloth or rags to catch the flow.
-Often referred to back then and even still by our Mums as being ‘on the rags’.
+Often referred to back then and even still by our Mum’s as being ‘on the rags’.
 But cloth pads are still used by girls today whether by choice or not.

 The first disposable pads were invented or started to build momentum around the time of the first world-war.
 Absorbent bandages were first used to stop bleeding for soldier’s wounds.
 The nifty nurses began using these wood pulp like bandages to catch their ‘nightingale’ flow during their time of caring for these soldiers.
 They were cheap and easily obtainable.

 The tampon rise

-Talk of tampons has been around for thousands of years too, used even way back in the 150 BC by Egyptian women, but it was not until the 1940s that mass commercial production of this bleeding plug was developed for us girlies.
+Talk of tampons has been around for thousands of years too.
+Used even way back in 150 BC by Egyptian women!
+It was not until the 1940s that mass commercial production of this bleeding plug was developed for us girlies.
 Now some come with applicators, and others needing just our fingers.
 The tampon strings attached are definitely a necessity that help us pull them out when there at their absorbent capacity.

 Did you say cups?

 Do we get onto the latest with talk about bleeding freely, or not?
 There has been a revolution in new products where entire knickers capture our blood flows.
-Made of materials that are anti-microbial, they keep moisture away from our bits by absorbing all our blood flow, containing odours and amazingly leak resistant.
+Made of materials that are anti-microbial, they keep moisture away from our bits by absorbing all our blood flow.
+They contain odours and are amazingly leak resistant.
 Definitely no nappy feels so it doesn’t feel like you’re sitting in your own blood.
 Sounds too good to be true?